Air Force vs. San Diego State NCAA Football Odds, Plays and Insights | October 23, 2021

 San Diego State Stats and Trends

-- This year, the Aztecs won ATS in their only game as an underdog of 3 points or more.
+- This season, the Aztecs won ATS in their only game as an underdog of 3 points or more.

 - San Diego State's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).

-- When San Diego State churns out more than 288.9 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that San Diego State picks up more than 288.9 yards, the team is 3-1 against the spread and 4-0 overall.

 - This year the Aztecs have seven turnovers, four fewer than the Falcons have takeaways (11).